EmmanuelOga/plangs2/packages/graph/README.md

 # Graph

-Basic implementation of a typed directed named graph.
+Basic implementation of a typed, directed graph.